bittencourtRodrigo/B-tree/README.md

 ## Learn the implemented logic of a binary tree data structure made in C#.
 Insert, query and delete data (integers).

 Project requested by professor Ikaro Campos, who currently (02/2023) teaches at [Instituto Federal da Bahia - Santo Antônio de Jesus](https://www.linkedin.com/school/ifba---instituto-federal-da-bahia/), for evaluation and grade definition.
 The initial question was: choose some data structure (FIFO queue, chained list or tree B) and implement all the logic in a program.
-I chose tree B and here it is.
+I chose tree binary and here it is.

 Topics you will find:
 - Estrutura para inserir dados em arvore B com C#